 Dalmatia is one of the oldest historical regions on the Adriatic.
-A stripe of land along the central part od Adriatic coast including the related islands.
+A stripe of land along the central part of Adriatic coast including the related islands.

-It is geographicaly bounded with mountains Velebit, Dinara and Kamešnica and divided into three parts: islands, the coastline and the hinterland.
+It is geographicaly bounded with mountains Velebit, Dinara and Kamešnica and divided into three parts: islands, coastline and hinterland.

 Due to its long and turbulent history Dalmatia changed its area throughout time.
 Today, Dalmatia is a part of Croatia.
 Its northernwest boundary is the entrance to Kvarner and its southern boundary is the Oštro cape on the very entrance to the bay of Kotor.